 ISCOPES is a unique, multidisciplinary community service-learning program where students in the health professions work with local community-based organizations on projects that address health issues of D.C. residents.
 These experiences involve planning, implementing, and evaluating multi-dimensional projects at selected neighborhood sites around the D.C.
 Metro area.
 ISCOPES also teaches students how to authentically engage in community-university relationship building, provide culturally competent care, work in philosophically diverse teams, and commit to continuous quality improvement of sustainable initiatives.

-Since its founding in 2006, The H.E.A.L.ing Clinic (Healthcare, Education and Active Living) has strived to help expand access to health care for the vulnerable residents of Washington, D.C., regardless of insurance status or ability to pay.
-Student volunteers provide comprehensive primary care and social services to underserved patients in the Howard Shaw and Anacostia neighborhoods.
+Since its founding in 2006, The GW HEALing Clinic (Healthcare, Education and Active Living) has strived to help expand access to health care for the vulnerable residents of Washington, D.C., regardless of insurance status or ability to pay.
+Student volunteers provide comprehensive primary care and social services to underserved patients.
 Every Tuesday evening, a team of dedicated medical students, physician assistant students, public health students, and volunteer attending physicians staff the exam rooms and lab and provide health education for patients.
 Just before and right after clinic hours, the students participate in structured peer-to-peer educational sessions with the aim of teaching each other about the etiology, pathogenesis, treatment, and psychosocial factors of the diagnoses that are common among our patient population.

 Dedicated to providing social support to pregnant women in the community lacking a strong social support system by matching them with first and second year student advocates.
 Students experience the social, economic and medical aspects of pregnancy, labor and delivery.